Docs: Features: Workspaces

 Docker workspaces

-Instead of placing workspace schemas on real database servers, you can configure Skeema to use an automatically-managed Docker container on localhost via the workspace=docker setting.
+Instead of placing workspace schemas on real database servers, you can configure Skeema to use an Docker container on localhost via the workspace=docker setting.
+Skeema automatically selects an appropriate Docker image (based on your real server’s flavor) and manages the container lifecycle.
 This option is available in both the Community and Premium editions of Skeema.

 Using workspace=docker requires Docker or a drop-in compatible equivalent.
 Skeema v1.11+ simply shells out to the docker CLI binary, which must be in your PATH.
-(Older versions of Skeema bundle a built-in Docker client and communicate directly with a Docker Engine daemon reachable at /var/run/docker.sock on the same machine as Skeema.
-We’ve moved away from this approach due to the huge dependency tree of the Golang Docker client packages.)
+(Older Skeema versions used the Docker API, but that approach required a large dependency tree which was prone to CVE false-positives by security scanners.)

-• If the skeema binary itself is running inside a container, Docker workspaces require complicated configurations to allow Skeema to interact with a Docker engine.
+• Kubernetes / managed containerized environments: If the skeema binary itself is running inside a container, Docker workspaces require complicated configurations to allow Skeema to interact with a Docker engine.
 You must either bind-mount the host’s Docker socket into Skeema’s container and install a docker CLI in the container; or use a privileged Docker-in-Docker (dind) image.
-Each choice has trade-offs involving operational complexity and security.

 If the drawbacks of Docker workspaces are too problematic in your environment, as an alternative consider using the temp-schema offloading Premium feature, which is more flexible.